Glow home 2024

 Adam Moore, A date with Forever Young at Beckton Globe Library, April 2024.

-Building on his design skills developed through commissions, fellowships, and residencies Adam wanted to create something to show people outside what Beckton Globe Library means to the people who use it, attract and invite people to visit, have a positive impact in the environment with communities and local people passing by, and shine a light on collective and individual experiences within the local community.
-A redesign and revision of Americana neon signs of doughnuts and coffee cups these signs and symbols reflect the different dimensions of Beckton Globe Library as seen by their community.
-Made by hand from reclaimed timber and more energy efficient and sustainable materials each design is a symbol, affirmation and wish
+The final designs were created to show people outside passing by what Beckton Globe Library means to the people who use it, to attract and invite people to visit, and to have a positive impact in the environment shining a light on collective and individual experiences within the local community.
+Made by hand from reclaimed timber and energy efficient RGB neon each design is a symbol, affirmation and wish for the growing communities in and around Beckton Globe Library.

 Adam Moore, some of the drawings and text by communities at Beckton Globe Library on the table in the studio, April 2024.